rbutinarav/pipe_stat/README.md

-# Pipe Stat: Bootstrap Analysis for Sales Pipeline
+# Pipe Stat: Montecarlo Analysis for Sales Pipeline

-This is a simple Streamlit app that allows you to perform bootstrap analysis on a dataset of opportunities.
+This is a simple Streamlit app that allows you to perform Montecarlo analysis on a dataset of opportunities.
 The app requires a CSV file with a specific structure, including the following columns:

 - Opportunity Code
 - Opportunity Description